Mel-A-M/adb-converged-db/SODA/soda.md

 > *A Status of '1' means success.
-If you run the select statement more than once, it will return a '0' as there is no longer anything to drop as is expected.*
+If you run the select statement more than once, it will return a '0' on the subsequent runs as there is no longer anything to drop.*